Skip to main content

 A Chapter 13 payment estimate uses your monthly disposable income (gross income minus IRS-allowed expenses), total priority debts, secured debt arrears, and plan length (36 or 60 months).
 Your estimated payment is the higher of your disposable income or the amount needed to cover priority and secured obligations - plus the trustee's fee of roughly 5-10%.

 Use the estimator tool on this page for a starting point.
 But real Chapter 13 calculations use IRS expense guidelines that may differ from your actual spending - so the real number can be meaningfully different from a simple estimate.
-A CuraDebt counselor can review your situation for free and tell you honestly whether the payment looks sustainable, or whether there's a path that gets you to the same place faster and with less risk.
+Our team can review your situation for free and tell you honestly whether the payment looks sustainable, or whether there's a better path.
 Results vary.

 Talk to Someone Before You Decide

 Chapter 13 is a 3-to-5-year commitment with a 51% non-completion rate.
-Before you file, let our counselors look at your actual debt, income, and situation and tell you honestly whether bankruptcy makes sense - or whether there's a faster path with less risk.
+Before you file, let our team look at your actual debt, income, and situation and tell you honestly whether bankruptcy makes sense - or whether there's a better path.
 No pressure.
 BBB A+ Rated, BBB Accredited.
 In business since 2001.

 Schedule My Free Consultation Results vary.
 Not all debts are eligible.
 CuraDebt is not a law firm and does not provide bankruptcy services.
 Tax implications may apply to forgiven debt.